Skip to main content

 The Professional Experience degree programmes are identical to the BSc and MSci Physics routes except for the addition of the internship year.

-You will complete your paid internship during the third year of your degree programme (or fourth for MSci), returning to Queen Mary for your final year of study.
+You will complete your internship during the third year of your degree programme (or fourth for MSci), returning to Queen Mary for your final year of study.

 Year abroad